tushar-sharma/tushar-sharma.github.io/_posts/2020-06-19-homeopathy-india.md

 Homeopathy in a nutshell has two main concepts i.e.

-1. **Like cures Like**: the notion that a disease can be cured by a substance that produces similar symptoms in healthy people
+1. **Like cures Like**: the notion that a disease can be cured by a substance that produces similar symptoms in healthy people.

 2. **Law of minimum dose** —the notion that the lower the dose of the medication, the greater its effectiveness.
 Many homeopathic products are so diluted that no molecules of the original substance remain.